 With German cockroaches, what attracts them is food debris.
 When dealing with these scavengers, the number one thing to do is remove their access to food.
 Go through your pantries and cupboards to make sure that there’s no food or crumbs out in the open and keep everything bone dry — no water.

-These cockroaches also like to search for harborage (places to live and nest) in very narrow crevices that are only slightly wider than their bodies — ideally around 4 millimeters, or the thickness of two credit cards.
-Here are some examples of places where you can find these 4mm gaps where German cockroaches like to nest:
+These cockroaches also like to search for harborage (places to live and nest) in very narrow crevices that are only slightly wider than their bodies.
+They can fit into gaps as small as 4 millimeters, or the thickness of two credit cards.
+Here are some examples of places where you can find these 4 mm gaps where German cockroaches like to nest:

 - In your kitchen under the countertop